VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   when the database contains big number of unique time series because of [high churn rate](https://docs.victoriametrics.com/FAQ.html#what-is-high-churn-rate).
   In this case it might be useful to set the `-search.maxLabelsAPIDuration` to quite low value in order to limit CPU and memory usage.
   See also `-search.maxLabelsAPISeries` and `-search.ignoreExtraFiltersAtLabelsAPI`.
-- `-search.maxExportDuration` at `vmselect` limits the duration for requests to [/api/v1/export*](https://docs.victoriametrics.com/url-examples/?highlight=apiv1export#apiv1export).
-  If the query takes longer than the given duration, then it is canceled.
-  This allows saving CPU and RAM at `vmselect` and `vmstorage` when executing unexpectedly heavy queries.
-  The limit can be altered for each query by passing `timeout` GET parameter, but can't exceed the limit specified via cmd-line flag.
-- `search.maxStatusRequestDuration` at `vmselect` limits the duration for requests to [/api/v1/status/tsdb](https://docs.victoriametrics.com/url-examples/?highlight=apiv1export#apiv1statustsdb).
-  If the query takes longer than the given duration, then it is canceled.
-  This allows saving CPU and RAM at `vmselect` and `vmstorage` when executing unexpectedly heavy queries.
-  The limit can be altered for each query by passing `timeout` GET parameter, but can't exceed the limit specified via cmd-line flag.
 - `-storage.maxDailySeries` at `vmstorage` can be used for limiting the number of time series seen per day aka [time series churn rate](https://docs.victoriametrics.com/FAQ.html#what-is-high-churn-rate).
 See [cardinality limiter docs](#cardinality-limiter).
 - `-storage.maxHourlySeries` at `vmstorage` can be used for limiting the number of [active time series](https://docs.victoriametrics.com/FAQ.html#what-is-an-active-time-series).